 - It is essential that people prescribed oral hypoglycaemic agents and insulin have regular carbohydrate intake.

-- The following fluids contain 10grams CHO: 100mL fruit juice, 50mL lucozade, 150mL coca cola/lemonade (not diet), and 2 tablespoons jelly (ordinary)
+- The following fluids contain 10grams CHO: 100mL fruit juice, 150mL coca cola/lemonade (not diet), and 2 tablespoons jelly (ordinary)

 - Monitor blood glucose